Powback/CC-PowNet/README.md

 Turtles will be referenced to as drones when they are using PowNet.

+## Description
+PowNet uses multiple servers/modules that communicate with eachother in order to efficiently automate large parts of your base.
+Drones are doing as little logic as possible in order to centralize and conserve processing.
+The servers will give the drone a spesific set of instructions.
+If the drone fails to accomplish said instructions, it will report back why it failed, and the server will provide new instructions that takes the failure into account.

 ## Disclaimer
 This project is only intended for my personal use.
 No support will be given.